Data Management Planning

-Grantees who applied for and received funding under NSF solicitation 14-577 (2014-2016) are expected to archive with ATE Central, as a requirement of the grant.
-To learn more about archiving with ATE Central or how to integrate ATE Central into your data management plan, please feel free to contact us at email@example.com.
+Grantees who applied for and received funding under NSF solicitation 14-577 or later solicitation are expected to archive with ATE Central, as a requirement of the grant.
+To learn more about archiving with ATE Central or how to integrate ATE Central into your data management plan, please feel free to contact us at firstname.lastname@example.org.

 ATE PIs are expected to disseminate all major outcomes of their work produced with NSF funding; they are also asked to make available the data, samples, collections, or support materials created or collected during the course of their work, with some exceptions to confidential information.
 The goal of the DMP is, therefore, to show how your proposal conforms to NSF’s policies on dissemination.
 More specifically, your two-page data management plan should describe:

 - Types of data, samples, physical collections, software, curriculum materials, and other materials to be produced in the course of the project;

 - Standards to be used for data and metadata format and content (where existing standards are absent or deemed inadequate, this should be documented along with any proposed solutions or remedies);